JENNIE GLASS

 • Add prices & short descriptions to bikes.

-Innovative, Most Important Ideas (Wow!)
+Most Important Ideas (Wow!)

 1. Add footer & include contact info & reserve link .